MileHacker Logo

 Health & Safety Protocols

-• Hospital and Clinic Locations: Keep addresses and phone numbers of reputable private hospitals in Ankara accessible.
+• Hospital and Clinic Locations: Keep addresses and phone numbers of reputable private infirmaries in Ankara accessible.
 Acıbadem Ankara Hastanesi and Güven Hospital.
 Private hospitals often present English-speaking the team and higher service standards.

 • Embassy and Consulate Information: Have your country's embassy or consulate address and emergency phone number in Ankara saved in your phone and on a physical document.
 They assist with lost passports, emergencies, and other consular services.